Introduction

 For example:

-• A project team would want clear directions, understanding, and tools to tick off the task list.
+- A project team would want clear directions, understanding, and tools to tick off the task list.

-• Investors, on the other hand, would expect an impressive and increased return on their investment.
+- Investors, on the other hand, would expect an impressive and increased return on their investment.

-Why is managing stakeholder expectations important for the project’s success?
+Why managing stakeholder expectations is important?

 Managing stakeholder expectations extends far beyond merely ensuring everyone is involved, content, and satisfied.
 In fact, in reality, it greatly influences project progression and success.